 - Allow your running bamboo plenty of room to spread.
 If you’re gardening in a tightly-squeezed suburban subdivision, then you probably will not have plenty of room.
 If you’re trying to fill out and green up some vacant acreage, then that’s more like it.

-- Keep you bamboo well-contained.
-There are a number of ways to do this, ranging from a simple solution like planting into a old wine barrel (or half barrel) to burying any manner of rhizome barrier into the ground.
+- Keep your bamboo well-contained.
+There are a number of ways to do this, ranging from a simple solution like planting into an old wine barrel (or a half barrel) to burying any manner of rhizome barrier into the ground.
 Just remember, with time and pressure, there’s almost nothing that stop those roots from spreading.
 So whatever you put into the ground, plant it thick and deep.
 (Check out our tips on bamboo containment.)